jtmoon79/goto_http_redirect_server/README.md

                                      [--shutdown SHUTDOWN] [--log LOG] [--debug]
                                      [--version] [-?]

-    The "Go To" HTTP Redirect Server!
-For sharing custom shortened HTTP URLs on your network.
+    The "Go To" HTTP Redirect Server for sharing dynamic shortcut URLs on your network.

+    Modules used are available within the standard CPython distribution.
+    Written for Python 3.7 but hacked to run with at least Python 3.5.2.

     HTTP 308 Permanent Redirect reply server.
 Load this server with redirects of "from path" and "to URL" and let it run indefinitely.
 Reload the running server by signaling the